When should you pack your hospital bag?

 ☐ A comfortable loose-fitting top and bra if you’re planning a water birth.

-☐ A couple of breastfeeding bras and some breast pads.
+☐ A couple of breastfeeding bras and some breast pads are essential items for your maternity bag.

 ☐ Comfy going-home clothes (optional).